 - Developing an insightful understanding of micro-scale mechanics

-- Advanced Laboratory Testing of Soils including biaxial, true triaxial, resonant column, and torsional shear
+- Advanced laboratory testing of soils including biaxial, true triaxial, resonant column, and torsional shear

-- NDE Health monitoring of structures
+- NDE health monitoring of structures

-- Fiber Reinforced Composites
+- Fiber reinforced composites

-Professor and Group Coordinator
+» Khalid Alshibli, Professor and Group Coordinator

-Edwin G. Burdette Professor
+» Baoshan Huang, Edwin G. Burdette Professor

 » Dayakar Penumadu, Fred N. Peebles Professor and IAMM Chair of Excellence